 Being consistent with chart markings makes it easier for everyone to understand, including myself, especially since I look at numerous charts for several different stocks every day.

 As illustrated above, I typically display the following moving averages in the colors shown on each stock chart when I am analyzing it from a moving average perspective:

 - 10 Day Moving Average

 While different investors prefer to look at only specific moving averages (like a 5 Day or a 20 Day Moving Average), I tend to overlay several different moving average lengths at the same time as I like to see all trends taking place rather than just a specific few.

-There are different trading and investing strategies that correspond to the different moving average lines.
-Are you familiar with the investing and trading strategies using moving averages?
-Knowing these strategies can increase the profitability of your trades.
+There are even specific trading and investing strategies for different moving averages.
+Are you familiar with some of the trading strategies using moving averages?
+Applying some of these relatively simple strategies can dramatically increase the profitability of your trades.